CottageLabs/oarr/README.md

 This lists all of the statistical events which conform to the parameters

+### Record Create (Read-Write)

+    POST /record [registry object]

+Sned a full registry object to the registry.
+This will have the following effects:

+* If the third party does not have the right to access the registry, the request will be rejected
+* If the object violates the registry schema, the request will be rejected
+* If the above tests are satisfied, and new record will be created in the registry

+Returns the location of the created resource in the Location HTTP header, and also responds with a body document as follows:

+    {
+        "success" : "true"
+        "id" : "<identifier of new record created>", "location" : "<url of new record>"
+    }

 ### Record Update (Read-Write)

     POST /record/<id> [registry object]